sam1695/CS4450_Parser-Project/README.md

 #CS4450 Parser Project

+Hello, we are Sam and Martin, and we are team Front Row!

 Our Python parser was built using ANTLR.

 To generate the parse tree for this project, follow these steps: